 A photograph of the Baptist Church at 170 Collins Street.
-The first Baptist service in Melbourne was held in 1838 under a tent where the Regent Theatre now stands.
+The first Baptist service in Melbourne was held in 1838 under a tent where the Regent Theatre now stands in Collins Street.
 Their first chapel was build on the current site in 1845, but soon proved too small for the growing congregation.
 The current building was designed by Joseph Reed (responsible for many magnificent buildings in Melbourne, regional Victoria and other parts of Australia) and it opened in 1862.
 The chapel was designed along neo-Greek classical temple style rather than the popular Gothic style.
 Since then Heritage Victoria has described it as "the grandest classical church in Victoria".

 This delightful and unique building still stands, although the Scots Church School on the right of the photo made way for the building which later became the fashionable department store, "Georges".
 The cart in the centre bears signage of "Samuel Moor's Napier Street Fitzroy Licensed Van - Furniture Van".